capnplanet/codespaces-entity-detection/entity-profiler/README.md

 - A helper script `examples/rtsp_snapshot_to_ingest.sh` shows how to grab one frame via `ffmpeg` and `curl` it to `/ingest_frame`.
 - A simple puller `examples/rtsp_puller.py` can loop on an RTSP stream and post snapshots every few seconds; configure with `RTSP_URL`, `API_URL`, `CAMERA_ID`, `EP_API_TOKEN`.
 - A lightweight dashboard `examples/dashboard.html` fetches recent health/safety events; open it in a browser and set your API URL and token/key.
+- The dashboard will try real-time streaming via `/events/stream` and fall back to polling if streaming fails.

 ### API authentication